zyphi/ffwrap/README.md

 - The output(s) must be preceded by `-o`.
 - After the last output, the only valid options are `-y` and `-n`.
+- The special tag `-ö` can be used to assign a custom id to the process.
+This id will be saved in the database and can be used to query the database later.

 ## ffquery.py